Friday, June 8, 2018

 Nearly every character is treated to exhaustive backstories highlighted by neat personal touches and unusual details.
-Loraine's omniscient narrator gets deep inside each character and the writing reflects how we are meant to think about each person in his choice of vocabulary which is brutal in its honesty, just falling short of what can become, in less talented hands, the voice of a godlike observer passing judgment on fallible and weak people.
+Loraine's omniscient narrator gets deep inside each character and the brutal honesty of the writing reflects how we are meant to think about each person.
+His style falls just short of what can become, in less talented hands, the voice of a godlike observer passing judgment on fallible and weak people.

 THE AUTHOR: In the author bios on the dust jackets of "Philip Loraine's" early books it was clear the writer was not interested in revealing his real name or letting anyone know much about his life.
 There have never been any photos on his books and his name was not revealed until much later in his career.
 Robin Estridge, in fact, had a more successful career in the movies as both a screenwriter of original work and adapter of other writer's novels.
 His most well known book is perhaps the novel The Day of the Arrow (1964) which he adapted for the screen and became the weird neo-Gothic thriller The Eye of the Devil.
 Most of his novels were a mix of suspense thrillers and espionage adventures.
 And to My Beloved Husband is one of his few crime novels that could be classified as a traditional mystery.

 EASY TO FIND?
 Though born in England Estridge eventually settled in the USA.
 Many of his early Philip Loraine books are easier to find in US editions on this side of the Atlantic.
 And to My Beloved Husband was published in three different editions available from American publishers.
 The UK edition was titled White Lie the Dead (1950) and is apparently a genuinely rare book as I could find no copies for sale.
 There are only two known copies in UK library systems.
 Luckily, the used book market has a good number of copies in all three US editions, one hardcover and two paperbacks, all of them shown in the post.
 Happy hunting!